vesabios/tempus/README.md

 This software was written in C++ using <a href="https://libcinder.org/">Cinder</a>.
 It was written sporadically over a period of many years.
 The code is garbage and needs to be refactored.

-It is compiled for MacOS Version 10.7 or higher.
+It is compiled for MacOS Version 10.9 (Mavericks) or higher.
 There is a Windows version coming at some point.

 It uses OpenGL and is not optimized, and I make no guarantees about whether or not it will heat up your GPU.